 Happy Valentines Day!

-I took myself on a lovely sonic adventure courtesy of soundtransit, taking me from a stormy night in sydney to bubbling mud in karosta via Tibetan roof thatching, old factories along the canals of montreal, crows in cuba, and woodcutters in latvia who kept our friends warm during their stay.
+soundtransit, taking me from a stormy night in sydney to bubbling mud in karosta via Tibetan roof thatching, old factories along the canals of montreal, crows in cuba, and woodcutters in latvia who kept our friends warm during their stay.
 Completely fantastic, design your own itinerary and book a flight around the world through the sonographic contributions of an international community of sound artists.

 Maybe I'm jaded and weary, but I'd like to talk to friends in the same place and time zone.
 Preferably the same room.